 The Guatemalan tradition of weaving by back-strap loom has reached a level of sophistication rarely rivaled.
 Here people weave and wear art works, at times museum pieces.
 The Maya ability to combine color and form within a single item of clothing and between articles of clothing is absolute artistry.
 Notwithstanding, the activity of weaving is as lovely as the finished product.
 Any day in any town or rural household, you will see women, or groups of women, standing, kneeling, or seated on the ground weaving or embroidering while chatting, joking, and breast-feeding their babies, surrounded by chickens, ducks, or turkeys and an occasional pig or cow.

 However, Maya weavers face many threats.
-Many young Maya women wish to assimilate to mainstream society and, hence, abandon native clothing.
-The used American clothing.sent down from the North allows them to dress inexpensively..Some women switch to American clothing to increase job opportunities and hasten social elevation.
-In contrast, others reject native dress simply because they can`t afford it..
+Many young Maya women wish to assimilate to mainstream culture.
+Hence, they abandon native clothing.
+Used American clothing.sent down from the North allows them to dress inexpensively..Some women switch to American clothing to increase job opportunities and hasten social elevation, while others reject native dress simply because they can`t afford it..

 Hand-woven or embroidered clothing should be washed by hand.
 However, washing is almost always done by hand, by women, in a variety of venues: private or public pilas (wash basins), rivers, the lake-shore, mountain streams, and plastic pipes fed from mountain streams to the plains below.
 Wherever I walk, I meet washerwomen, either washing. or carrying tubs of wet laundry to their homes, along narrow mountain pathways or up steep village streets, often at great distance.